helma-org/helma-swarm/README.txt

   2) Run the following in the command line:

-       ant jar
+       ant install

-This should compile and build helmaSwarm.jar and copy it to the lib/ext directory of your Helma installation along with the JGroups jar file.
+This should compile and build helmaswarm-version.jar and copy it to the lib/ext directory of your Helma installation along with the JGroups jar file.

 Configuration